FortiGate

 A list of the IPSec connections in the compartment that you're viewing is displayed.
 If you don't see the one you're looking for, verify that you're viewing the correct compartment (select from the list on the left side of the page).

-For the IPSec connection you're interested in, click the
+2. For the IPSec connection you're interested in, select the Actions menu (Actions Menu), and then select Edit.

-- Enter your new values for CPE IKE Identifier Type and CPE IKE Identifier, and then click Save Changes.
+3. Enter new values for CPE IKE Identifier Type and CPE IKE Identifier, and then select Save Changes.

 Redundancy with BGP Over IPSec